 There are as many opinions on the subject of how to take homeopathic remedies as there are homeopaths.
 Understanding homeopathic posology is not easy, and it really takes years of practice to get a feeling for it.
 The goal of Samuel Hahnemann, the founder of homeopathy, was to prescribe in a way that would be as gentle as possible, while keeping the healing moving forward.

-– Never follow the dosage instructions on the bottles of homeopathic remedies that you buy in the health food store.
+Never follow the dosage instructions on the vials of homeopathic remedies that you buy in the health food store or on-line.
 The FDA requires this information to be printed on the bottles, but it is overdosing for homeopathic remedies.
+Also do not pay attention to the indications on the bottle.
+Any remedy can have hundreds or thousands of symptoms that it can help with, but there is only space to print one symptom on the remedy vial.

--I stress the above point, because many people treat the fluctuations in the initial reaction period as indications that it is necessary to repeat the remedy.
+I stress the above point, because many people treat the fluctuations in the initial reaction period as indications that it is necessary to repeat the remedy, or change the prescription.
 This is not accurate and slows down or interferes with the healing process.

--When a remedy is taken, the remedy will cycle through the patient’s repertoire of symptoms as it looks for what it needs to work on.
-It will find the most recently experienced symptoms first, and it will work on older symptoms later on.
-Generally, you will know that the remedy has located a symptom and is working on it, because you may experience a brief intensification in that symptom.
-That is a sign that the symptom is being worked on and that it will be better soon.
-Many people misinterpret this and regard the aggravation that occurs in the first few days or weeks after taking the remedy as a sign that the remedy is not working, and then change the remedy, or repeat it too soon.
+Many people misinterpret the aggravation that occurs in the first few days or weeks after taking the remedy as a sign that the remedy is not working, and then change the remedy, or repeat it too soon.
 This is a very common mistake.
 When changes are taking place, whether you interpret them as good or bad, the rule is not to interfere, but watch and wait to see how things settle.
 Do not interfere during transitions.

 Evaluating the Sensitivity Level of the Patient and Adjusting the Remedy Accordingly

--Following the advice of Samuel Hahnemann in the Organon of Mediine*, I always administer the remedy diluted in water.
+Following the advice of Samuel Hahnemann in the Organon of Medicine*, I prefer to administer the remedy diluted in water.
 When given in water reactions are more gentle and aggravations are minimized.
+Many homeopaths use the dry dose method and that is also fine, but from my experience administering the remedy in water is more gentle.

 The potency of the remedy used, the quantity of pellets used, the amount of water used to dilute the remedy in, the quantity of the liquid dilution that the patient drinks are all factors that the homeopath can adjust based on his or her intuition about the strength of the vital force of the patient, or the sensitivity level of the patient.
 The goal is to keep aggravations or reactions to a minimum while moving the healing forward in as gentle a manner as possible.